 Okay, the Rambo one perhaps isn’t the best example.
 However, it does lead me to my second point.
 How many times in history (even recent history) has a powerful military force gone into another country’s backyard and had a hell of a time winning the battles?
 In reality, the Afghans didn’t need Rambo.
 They defeated the Russians themselves with one of their most powerful weapons – the knowledge of their home terrain.

 The Empire fell prey to that in Return of the Jedi.
-The Ewoks knew that forest forwards and backwards.
-Plus, they knew how to create weapons out of stones, ropes, sticks and trees to attack troops and destroy an AT-ST (something the Rebels had a terrible time attempting to do on Hoth).
+The Ewoks knew that forest forwards and backward.
+Plus, they knew how to create weapons out of stones, ropes, sticks, and trees to attack troops and destroy an AT-ST (something the Rebels had a terrible time attempting to do on Hoth).

 I think the American Revolution is also a great example.
 In that case, the Americans were the Ewoks and the British were definitely considered to be an empire.
 We know how that turned out.

 When it comes to Jar Jar Binks, I understand some of the complaints.
 He’s not always easy on the ears when he speaks and he’s sometimes overly slapstick.
 However, he still has a legitimate place in the Star Wars saga.